 In his turret in Winterfell, Maester Luwin shows a handful of arrowheads to Bran Stark, Rickon Stark, and Osha.
 Bran examines an arrowhead, noticing that the black glass is slick and shiny.
 He thinks it is beautiful, and asks Luwin if he can keep one.

 A Clash of Kings

-At the Fist of the First Men Jon Snow discovers a cache of knives, leaf-shaped spearheads, and numerous arrowheads made of obsidian.
-Dragonglass, he thinks to himself.
+At the Fist of the First Men, Jon Snow discovers a cache of knives, leaf-shaped spearheads, and numerous arrowheads made of obsidian.
 Beneath the dragonglass is an old warhorn, and when Jon shakes the dirt from inside it, a stream of arrowheads falls out.
 Jon gives Samwell Tarly a spearhead and a dozen arrowheads as well, and passes the rest out among his other friends for luck.

 A Storm of Swords

-Samwell Tarly and the few survivors from the Fist are running for their lives south in the middle of night with a heavy snow falling.
-Upon an undead horse, a lone Other appears from the swirling snow.
-In a blind panic Sam slays the Other by stabbing it with the dragonglass dagger given to him by Jon Snow.
+Samwell and the few survivors from the fight at the Fist escape south with a heavy snow falling.
+Upon an undead horse, a lone Other appears.
+In a blind panic, Sam slays the Other by stabbing it with the dragonglass dagger given to him by Jon.
 The dagger causes the Other to shrink and puddle, dissolving away in twenty heartbeats.
 Only the dagger remains, wreathed in steam.
 Grenn goes to scoop up the dragonglass dagger, but has to fling it down again as it is extremely cold.

-At Craster's Keep Samwell discusses obsidian with Jeor Mormont.
-The Lord Commander of the Night's Watch tells Sam that if it kills the Others as Sam claims he wants more of it.
-Sam remarks that the children of the forest would know where to find obsidian but Lord Commander Mormont says to Sam that the children are all dead.
+At Craster's Keep, Samwell discusses obsidian with Jeor Mormont.
+The Lord Commander of the Night's Watch tells Sam that if dragonglass kills the Others as Sam claims, he wants more of it.
+Sam remarks that the children of the forest would know where to find obsidian, but Lord Commander Mormont tells him that the children are all dead.